-The primary reason for liming acid soil is to improve the yield or quality of the crop being grown and to make nutrients more available to plants.
-It is difficult to determine the precise factor that is responsible for the improved growth after liming because a number of soil parameters change simultaneously as soil acidity is reduced.
+The primary reason for liming acid soil is to bring soils to an optimum pH which makes nutrients more available to plants improving yield or quality of the crop being grown.
+A number of soil parameters change simultaneously as soil acidity is reduced by liming.

 When mineral soil pH is below 5.5, aluminum toxicity can reduce plant growth.
 Organic soils contain little Al, thus plants can tolerate much lower pH levels on those soils without adverse effects.
-Many Florida soils are low in magnesium (Mg) and calcium (Ca), and application of dolomitic limestone serves two purposes: (1) it raises the soil pH and (2) it provides Mg and Ca as nutrients and makes other nutrients such as phosphorous (P) more available.
+Many Florida soils are low in magnesium (Mg) and calcium (Ca), and application of dolomitic limestone (calcium magnesium carbonate) serves many purposes: (1) it raises the soil pH; (2) it provides Mg and Ca as nutrients and: (3) makes other nutrients such as phosphorous (P) more available.

 On the other hand, excessive liming can be detrimental.
 Many Florida soils are quite low in manganese (Mn), and deficiencies of Mn and other micronutrients can occur in soils that are over-limed.
 The problems begin to appear any time soil pH is raised above 6.3 or so, depending on the level of Mn present and the crop being grown.

 Some physiological disorders of plants, such as frenching of tobacco, are associated with high levels of lime.
-Certain plant diseases, such as black shank of tobacco, are more virulent as the soil pH increases above pH 5.8.
-Peanuts have a high requirement for Mn and may show yellowing of leaf tissue with high pH, although high levels of Ca are required for peanut seed development.
+Certain plant pathogens, such as the one causing black shank of tobacco, are more virulent as the soil pH increases above pH 5.8.
+Peanuts need high levels of Mn and may show yellowing of leaf tissue at high pH when Mn becomes unavailable.
+Peanuts also require high levels of Ca during seed development.
 If Ca is low in peanut fields but the pH is at the desired level, materials such as gypsum can be used to supply Ca without raising pH.

-It has been noted in many Florida fields that are routinely irrigated from deep wells that the soil pH may not decline over time and may actually increase in some instances.
-Irrigation water drawn from limestone aquifers contains low levels of dissolved calcium carbonate, and this added lime accumulates over time and affects soil pH variation.
-Use of soil samples as described below can indicate if irrigation water contributes to the soil pH.
+Soil pH of Florida fields that are routinely irrigated from deep may increase in some instances.
+Irrigation water drawn from limestone aquifers contains low levels of dissolved calcium carbonate, and this added lime accumulates over time and affects soil pH.
+Use of soil samples as described below can indicate if irrigation water contributes to soil pH variation.
 In addition, the need for lime can be affected by the source and amount of fertilizer applied.
-Again, a soil test can help reveal the practical effects on soil pH and the need for lime.
-Soil test usually confirm that dry corners of irrigation systems have higher nutrient content than the irrigated portion of the field due to less leaching and more uptake by plants under the systems.
+A soil test can help reveal the practical effects on soil pH and the need for lime.
+Soil tests usually confirm that dry corners of irrigation systems have higher nutrient content than the irrigated portion of the field due to less leaching, and less accumulation of dissolved calcium carbonate from irrigation water.

-In order to obtain the maximum benefits from liming, it is necessary to plan a liming program.
+In order to obtain the maximum benefits from liming, it is necessary to plan yourliming program.
 Soil and plant factors must be taken into account in determining the type and quantity of lime to apply.

 The first step is to take a soil sample that is representative of the field and have it tested by a laboratory that runs a lime requirement test.
-Since interpretation of soil test results are dependent on the test used and the field correlations of the test, no interpretation will be made here.
+Since interpretation of soil test results are dependent on the test used and the field correlations of the test, no interpretations will be made in this document.
 Refer to SL-129 UF/IFAS Standardized Fertilization Recommendations for Agronomic Crops (https://edis.ifas.ufl.edu/ss163) for the target pH for agronomic crops.

 Producers frequently have access to by-product materials that can serve very well for liming agricultural land if the nature of the material is understood and proper precautions are followed.
 Lime from municipal water treatment plants is an example.
 Some suggestions follow about the handling and use of lime from water treatment plants:

-Turn with a front-end loader to promote drying.
-Spread before completely dry and on a calm day to minimize dust drift.
+- Turn with a front-end loader to promote drying.
+Spread on a calm day before the material completely dries to minimize dust drift.

-Use about 80% as much material as you would agricultural limestone.
+- Use only about 80% of the agricultural limestone quantiy when using this material.
 It will react quickly due to its fineness and thus carry more potential for overliming if not properly used.

-It is often more difficult to spread since liming soil was not the primary purpose for the material.
+- It is usually more difficult to spread since liming soil was not the primary purpose for this material.